 How to Use Jackfruit in Sweet Recipes

-As I said, I took my pods I gathered here and used them in sweet smoothies, including this lemon smoothie jackfruit recipe here.
+As I said, I took my pods I gathered here and used them in sweet smoothies, including in this lemon smoothie jackfruit recipe here.

 But things felt unfinished.